tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 }
 ```

 Finally, we get to the evaluation of the portfolio strategies *net-of-transaction costs*.
-Note that we compute annualized returns and standard deviations. \index{Sharpe ratio}
+Note that we compute annualized returns and standard deviations. \index{Sharpe Ratio}

 ```r